McSWEENEY’S QUARTERLY GIFT SUBSCRIPTION

 “I’m incredibly grateful for the existence of McSweeney’s.
 Its embrace of world literature is completely unique, lucid, knowing and indispensable.”

 This is the page for a Quarterly gift subscription.
 Gift subscriptions do not automatically renew, and are good for four issues.
-All subscriptions placed by July 15, 2023, will begin with McSweeney’s 70.
+All subscriptions placed before May 15, 2024, will begin with McSweeney’s 73: Manifesto.
 To view back issues, click here.
 Looking for an automatically renewing subscription for yourself?
 Click here.